Last modified: September 13, 2024

 Modals

-- Keep modal content concise and relevant to avoid overwhelming the user.
+- Keep the modal content concise and relevant to avoid frustrating or overwhelming users.

 Notifications

-- Provide a clear way to dismiss notifications to avoid clutter.
+- Offer a convenient way to dismiss or snooze notifications, preventing screen clutter.

 Progress Bars

-- Use a consistent style for progress bars across the interface.
+- Use consistent styles and positioning for all progress bars across your interface to maintain familiarity.

 Spinners